Football clubs

 Observer Athletic

-The club are recorded to have entered teams in the Hastings League from 1930s through to at least the 1950s and mos likely joined the Eastbourne & Hastings League following their merger.
-The club also competed in Division Two of the East Sussex League in 1976-77 and 1977-78 before disbanding in the 1980s.
+The club is recorded as entering teams in the Hastings League from the 1930s through to at least the 1950s, and most likely joined the Eastbourne & Hastings League following the leagues’ merger.
+Observer Athletic also competed in Division Two of the East Sussex League in 1976–77 and 1977–78 before disbanding during the 1980s.

-An earlier team formed for Observer employees who played between 1893 - 1896 was called Claremont Rovers.
+An earlier football team formed for Observer employees between 1893 and 1896 was known as Claremont Rovers.

 Old Centmodians